dozerwatch/cybersecurity_courses/c_textbook/chapter_1/notes.md

 ## 1.4 Symbolic Constants

+It's bad practice to bury "magic numbers" like 300 and 20 in a program; They *convey little information* to someone who might have to read the program later, and they are *hard to change* in a systematic way.

 A `#define` line defines a *symbolic name* or *symbolic constant* to be a particular string of characters.

 Conventionally written in upper case.